yumyo/blunt-snippets/README.md

-blunt-snippets
+Blunt Snippets
 ==============

-WordPress Plugin that let's you embed any type of HTML or JS Snippet into content and widgets using shortcodes.
+WordPress Plugin that let's you embed any HTML, CSS, JavaScript or PHP snippet into content and widgets using shortcodes.

+Create a code snippet then copy any paste the shortcode to wherever you need to embed it...

+... rather than altering the editors to allow adding code directly into the content editor or text widget.